smartlife/color-sorting-game/README.md

 Each base is drawn using an image named `img/base_{baseHeight}.png` and each object uses `img/object_{name}.png`.
-The canvas reserves 5% of the screen on the sides and 15% at the bottom.
+The canvas reserves 5% of the screen on the sides and top and 15% at the bottom.
 Bases are positioned in a grid with 20% of the base width separating cells horizontally and 50% of the base width separating rows vertically.
-A constant **BASE_BOTTOM** controls how far from the bottom of the base the first object is stacked (20% of the base width in this demo).
-Objects are drawn one above another so they appear stacked on the platform.
+A constant **BASE_BOTTOM** controls how far from the bottom of the base the first object is stacked (25% of the base width in this demo).
+Objects keep their original aspect ratio when scaled so they may not be perfectly square.
 Everything is scaled uniformly to fit the available space.